 If the deceased person has left any paperwork, or had previously advised someone with whom we have made contact, that they specifically wanted to be buried, suitable arrangements for a burial will be made.

-In either case an appropriate ceremony would be arranged (as far as possible) in accordance with the deceased's known beliefs and wishes.
-Family and friends of the deceased can attend the funeral service and we will make every effort to arrange the service on a date and time that is suitable for them.
+In either case an appropriate funeral would be arranged (as far as possible) in accordance with the deceased's known beliefs and wishes.

 Getting help to pay for a funeral

 If you're the person responsible for arranging a funeral and are on a low income or are in receipt of certain benefits or tax credits, then you may be eligible for a Funeral Expenses Payment from the Department for Work and Pensions.

 Details on eligibility and how to apply can be found on the Gov.UK website or you can claim by phone by calling the Bereavement Service helpline 0800 151 2012.